-Prior to adopting ASU 2016-01, Financial Instruments-Overall (Subtopic 825-10) ("ASU 2016-01"), on January 1, 2019, the Group accounted for its equity investment in an investee that does not have a readily determinable fair value and over which the Company does not have significant influence in accordance with ASC Subtopic 325-20, Investments-Other: Cost Method Investments ("ASC 325-20").
-The Group carried the investment at cost and only adjusts for other-than-temporary declines in fair value and distributions of earnings.
-After adopting ASC 321, the Group elected to use the measurement alternative to measure this investment at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer, if any.
-The adoption of ASC 321 had no impact on the Group's consolidated financial statements.
+According to ASC 321, the Group elected to use the measurement alternative to measure the investment at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer, if any.
 The Group's management regularly evaluates the impairment of its investments based on the performance and financial position of the investee as well as other evidence of estimated market values.
 Such evaluation includes, but is not limited to, reviewing the investee's cash position, recent financing, projected and historical financial performance, cash flow forecasts and current and future financing needs.
 An impairment loss is recognized in the consolidated statements of comprehensive loss equal to the excess of the investment's cost over its fair value at the balance sheet date of the reporting period for which the assessment is made.
 The fair value would then become the new cost basis of the investment.